You can use the advanced NUMA attributes to customize NUMA usage.

 |Numa.MigImbalanceThreshold||The NUMA rebalancer computes the CPU imbalance between nodes, accounting for the difference between each virtual machine’s CPU time entitlement and its actual consumption.
 This option controls the minimum load imbalance between nodes needed to trigger a virtual machine migration, in percent.||10|

-Specifies the minimum number of processor cores per node required to enable the NUMA rebalancer.
+Specifies the minimum number of processor cores per node required to activate the NUMA rebalancer.

-This option and Numa.RebalanceCoresTotal are useful when disabling NUMA rebalancing on small NUMA configurations (for example, two-way Opteron hosts), where the small number of total or per-node processors can compromise scheduling fairness when you enable NUMA rebalancing.
+This option and Numa.RebalanceCoresTotal are useful when deactivating NUMA rebalancing on small NUMA configurations (for example, two-way Opteron hosts), where the small number of total or per-node processors can compromise scheduling fairness when you activate NUMA rebalancing.

 |Numa.AutoMemAffinity||Automatically set memory affinity for virtual machines that have CPU affinity set.||1|